Kauaʻi ʻōʻō: Extinction

-The bird was a cavity nester in the thickly forested canyons of Kauaʻi.
-All of its relatives have also become extinct, such as the Hawaiʻi ʻōʻō, Bishop's ʻōʻō, and Oʻahu ʻōʻō.
-Relatively little is known about these extinct birds.
-The species became extinct from a large range of problems, including mosquito-transmitted diseases (which caused the species to retreat to higher ground, ultimately retreating to high-altitude montane forests in the Alakaʻi Wilderness Preserve), introduction of mammalian predators, and deforestation.
-Higher elevation forests lack tree cavities, so few, if any, nests could be made.
-As of the early 1960s, the bird had an estimated population of about 34 living individuals, making it critically endangered.
-In the 1970s the only known footage of the bird was filmed by John L. Sincock on Super 8 film and several song recordings were made as well (with Harold Douglas Pratt Jr. being one of the people involved in recording the songs).
-In 1981, a pair was found.
+The bird was a cavity nester that inhabited the densely forested canyons of Kauaʻi.
+All of its relatives, including the Hawaiʻi ʻōʻō, Bishop's ʻōʻō, and Oʻahu ʻōʻō are also extinct.
+Relatively little is known about these species.
+The bird's decline was attributed to several factors, including mosquito-transmitted diseases, which restricted its range to higher elevations and eventually confined it to montane forests in the Alakaʻi Wilderness Preserve, as well as the introduction of mammalian predators and widespread deforestation.

+By the early 1960s, the bird's population was estimated at approximately 34 individuals, making it critically endangered.
+During the 1970s, John L. Sincock filmed the only known footage of the species on Super 8 film.
+Several recordings of its vocalizations were made during this period, with Harold Douglas Pratt Jr. among those involved in documenting its songs.

+Two hurricanes, Iwa and Iniki, struck Kaua'i within a decade of each other and contributed significantly to the species' decline.
+The storms destroyed many of the mature trees containing the cavities used for nesting, while the damage caused by Hurricane Iniki further hindered the regeneration of suitable trees.
+These environmental changes precipitated the species' disappearance.
+The last known female was likely killed during Hurricane Iwa, while the last confirmed sighting of a male occurred in 1985.
+The bird's final known vocal recording was made by David Boynton in 1987.

-The final blows were two hurricanes, Iwa and Iniki, occurring within ten years of each other.
-They destroyed many of the old trees that still had cavities, and prohibited tree growth when the second one arrived, causing the species to disappear.
-As a result, the last female bird disappeared (likely killed by Hurricane Iwa).
-The male bird was last sighted in 1985, and the last sound recording was made in 1987 by David Boynton.
-After failed expeditions in 1989 and Hurricane Iniki in 1992, the species was declared extinct by the IUCN in 2000.
-It is still believed by some that the species may survive undetected, as it had already been proclaimed extinct twice: once in the 1940s (later rediscovered in 1960) and again from the late 1960s to the early 1970s, being rediscovered by the wildlife biologist John Sincock.
-However, it has a loud and distinctive call, and intensive surveys that occurred from 1989 to 2000 failed to find any.
-In 2021, the United States Fish and Wildlife Service proposed declaring it extinct.
-In October 2023, it was declared extinct and delisted from the Endangered Species Act.
+Following unsuccessful expeditions in 1989 and the destruction caused by Hurricane Iniki in 1992, the species was declared extinct by the IUCN in 2000.
+Despite this, some believe that it could survive in remote areas of Kaua'i, particularly because it had previously been declared extinct on two occasions: in the 1940s, before being rediscovered in 1960 and again from the late 1960s to the early 1970s, when it was rediscovered by wildlife biologist John L. Sincock.
+However, its loud and distinctive vocalizations would likely make surviving individuals detectable, and intensive surveys conducted between 1989 and 2000 failed to locate any.

+In 2021, the United States Fish and Wildlife Service proposed removing the species from the Endangered Species Act.
+In October 2023, the species was officially declared extinct.